alanseiden/rpg-intro/php2rpg.md

 # php2rpg
 Guide showing you PHP and RPG differences

 * RPG is strongly typed.
-* RPG indexes start at 1, where PHP starts at 0.
+* RPG indexes start at 1, where PHP's numeric indexes start at 0.
+* RPG's array indexes are always numeric; PHP's array indexes can be numeric or string.
 * Variables in PHP start with a Dollar sign. ($)

 ***